Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 Chocolate milk has become a staple of my golf bag.
 Not only does it provide some good carbohydrates, but also calcium for my bones and protein for my muscles.
 On a hot day, sipping on a cold chocolate milk while lining up an approach shot feels great!

-The little five packs of Soreen bread are brilliant and can usually be found at all major supermarkets.
+The little five packs of Soreen bread are brilliant and can usually be found at all major grocery stores.
 Again, a quick and easy source of carbohydrates to consume during the round that also tastes great with a hot drink at the halfway hut.
-In particular, the coffee and banana flavour is delicious.
+In particular, the coffee and banana flavor is delicious.

 A little bit left field, but a salmon-heavy rice pack can provide a very easy and quick lunch option when you’re out on the course.
 Not too messy and light and small to stash in the golf bag.
 Salmon is full of protein and healthy fish oils to look after our muscles, ligaments and tendons.

-If any of you normally buy the chocolate bar from the clubhouse, wrap three of these in foil and take with you instead.
-A lot less in fat content and more suitable for a performance snack, not only will it hit the sweet spot of chocolate taste but you'll now get some good carbohydrates to stay fuelled for the full round.
+If any of you normally buy the chocolate bar from the clubhouse, wrap three of these in foil and take with you instead, especially the chocolate chop flavor.
+A lot less in fat content and more suitable for a performance snack, not only will it hit the sweet spot of chocolate taste but you'll now get some good carbohydrates to stay fueled for the full round.

 Wyldsson chipmunk nut tube